CRitsu/blog/README.md

 I'm in trouble about the UI design.
 I have to do lots of search for design ideas. :(

+**The true problem**

+It is not looks so good as imaged.

+I overthrown the design idea because it seems not so good from the result.

+I have to find a new design for my blog.

 ## I18n memo

 Language files are putting in the `\public\locales` folder.